tylerwatkins101/cs498-visualization-project/README.md

 ### Annotations

-Annotations are used to highlight a trend in the data, direct the user to further investigate the data, and ask the user to .
+Annotations are used to highlight a trend in the data, direct the user to further investigate the data, and ask the user to draw a conclusion from the data.
 The annotations use a consistent template for font size and style.
 - The annotation in Scene 1 is text positioned inside the visualization container meant to highlight the primary finding of the visualization.
 "As horsepower increases C02 emissions increase for all vehicle types."
 When the user clicks the button to transition forward to Scene 2 or Scene 3 the annotation for Scene 1 is cleared.
 - The annotation in Scene 2 is text positioned inside the visualization container meant to highlight the possibility of user engagement with the data.
 The user is invited to mouseover the data to see the trends for Cars, Trucks or SUVs independently.
 When the user clicks the button to navigate back to Scene 1 or forward to Scene 3 the annotation for Scene 2 is cleared.
 - The annotation in Scene 3 is text positioned inside the visualization container meant to ask the user to reflect on what has been discovered in this narrative visualization and to consider this information when making his next vehicle purchase.
 When the user clicks the button to navigate back to Scene 1 or to Scene 2 the annotation for Scene 3 is cleared.